ahoang512/chess/README.md

 # Ruby implementation of chess for console.

-To try the game out.
+## Demo instructions :

 Download the repo and run the command ruby game.rb in the console.

 Use arrow keys to navigate and space to select.
 Have fun!